ahmed-ziady/ahmed-ziady/README.md

 ---

 ## 🧑‍💻 About Me
-- 🔭 I specialize in **Backend Development using .NET & C#**
+- 🔹 Experienced in **Backend Development with .NET & C#**, focusing on **enterprise-level systems**
-- 🛠️ I build **APIs, SQL Server databases**
+- 🔹 Skilled in building **REST APIs, gRPC microservices, and SQL Server databases**
-- 📡 Experienced with **gRPC, Entity Framework, IIS hosting, authentication & caching**
+- 🔹 Proficient with **Entity Framework, IIS hosting, caching, and authentication mechanisms**
-- 🌱 Currently improving in **clean architecture, event-driven systems, and advanced SQL**
+- 🔹 Passionate about **clean architecture, event-driven systems, and performance optimization**
-- 🎯 My goal: **Join a strong backend team & build enterprise-level systems**
+- 🎯 **Goal:** Join a high-performing backend team and contribute to scalable, maintainable systems

 ---